sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

    ![Locating the log file path in SSMA.](./media/ssma-log-file-location.png "SSMA log file path")

-3. Besides the default data integrity mechanism in SSMA (comparing hashes), SSMA also provides a powerful testing suite that follows the steps below.
+3. Besides the default data integrity mechanism in SSMA (comparing hashes), SSMA also provides a powerful testing suite that follows the flow outlined below.

    - Initialize test case
    - Select and configure objects